vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/6_VEDIC_DEITIES.md

 Now in that remote Lituanian language we find that our old friend Par_g_anya has taken refuge.
 There he lives to the present day, while even in India he is almost forgotten, at least in the spoken languages; and there, in Lituania, not many centuries back might be heard among a Christianized or nearly Christianized people, prayers for rain, not very different from that which I translated to you from the Rig-Veda.
 In Lituanian the god of thunder was called _Perkúnas_,[^247] and the same word is still used in the sense of thunder.
 In Old Prussian, thunder was _percunos_, and in Lettish to the present day _pérkons_ is thunder, god of thunder.[^248]

+[^247]: In order to identify Perkunas with Par_g_anya, we must go another step backward, and look upon _g_ or g, in the root parg, as a weakening of an original k in park.
+This, however, is a frequent phonetic process.
+See Bühler, in Benfey's "Orient und Occident," ii. p.
+717.

 It was, I believe, Grimm who for the first time identified the Vedic Par_g_anya with the Old Slavonic Perûn, the Polish Piorun, the Bohemian Peraun.
 These words had formerly been derived by Dobrovsky and others from the root peru, I strike.
 Grimm ("Teutonic Mythology," Engl. transl., p.
 171) showed that the fuller forms Perkunas, Pehrkons, and Perkunos existed in Lituanian, Lettish, Old Prussian, and that even the Mordvinians had adopted the name Porguini as that of their thunder-god.

 Simon Grunau, who finished his chronicle in 1521, speaks of three gods, as worshipped by the Old Prussians, Patollo, Patrimpo, and Perkuno, and he states that Perkuno was invoked "for storm's sake, that they might have rain and fair weather at the proper time, and thunder and lightning should not injure them."[^249]